AC-22/getting_cleaning_data_proj/CodeBook.md

 * ColMeanStd has the columns with mean and standard deviation.
 * Data is the constructed with the columns with mean and standard deviation.
 * The Activity field is added to Data
-* Finally, tidy contains the relevant averages which will be later stored in a tidy.txt file
+* Finally, tidy(Data frame) contains the relevant averages for each subject and activity type, which will be later stored in a tidy.txt file